oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 </details>

-  15. Click on the `nodes` option in the `cluster` section of the UI menu on the left
+  16. Click on the `nodes` option in the `cluster` section of the UI menu on the left

   ![dashboard-nodes-menu](images/dashboard-nodes-menu.png)

-  16. Once you have logged in go to the nodes list (Click nodes on the upper left)
+You'll see the list of nodes

   ![](images/dashboard-nodes-list.png)

-My cluster has 3 nodes, so there are three entries, but yours may have a different number of nodes, and thus entries.
+I used a different cluster to get this screen grab and it had two nodes, so there are two entries, but yours may have a different number of nodes, and thus entries.

 In the Oracle Kubertnetes Environment the nodes are names based on their IP address, so 10.0.10.2, 10.0.10.3, and 10.0.10.4 in the case of this cluster.